richardgaywood/paydata.org/content/sprawlrunners/magic/arcane_backgrounds.md

 ## Spellcaster

 Most of the powers listed in SWADE are available equally to both kinds of spellcaster arcane backgrounds.
-The arcane background comes with three free powers at chargen; these powers are broadly equivalent to spells in Shadowrun.
+The arcane background comes with three starting powers at chargen; these powers are broadly equivalent to spells in Shadowrun.
+Almost all the Powers in SWADE are applicable here, but note that Summon Ally and Banish move to the Summoner Arcane Background (see below).

 You can gain more powers after chargen by using advances to purchase the "More Powers" edge.
 Each time you take this, you get two new powers.